kb

 Subscription CTA placement validated

-No participants mistook the mid-article CTA as the end of the page.
-Many described the CTA as natural and not overwhelming, and 5 of 8 said they would likely subscribe from that location.
+No participants mistook the mid-article CTA as the end of the page, and 5 of 8 said they would likely subscribe from that location.

 8 of 8